facebookresearch/habitat-challenge/README.md

             LOG_FILE ./train.log

         ```
-    1. There is also an example of running the code distributed on a cluster with SLURM.
+    1. To run on a cluster with SLURM using distributed training run the following script.
 While this is not necessary, if you have access to a cluster, it can significantly speed up training.
 To run on multiple machines in a SLURM cluster run the following script: change `#SBATCH --nodes $NUM_OF_MACHINES` to the number of machines and `#SBATCH --ntasks-per-node $NUM_OF_GPUS` and `$SBATCH --gres $NUM_OF_GPUS` to specify the number of GPUS to use per requested machine.
         ```bash
         #!/bin/bash
         #SBATCH --job-name=ddppo